Ahmad Danny Ramadan

 Ahmad Danny Ramadan is a Syrian-Canadian author, public speaker, storyteller and an LGBTQ-refugee activist.
 His English debut novel, The Clothesline Swing, continues to receive raving reviews.

 The book is positively reviewed by Quill and Quire, Vancouver Sun, Georgia Straight, Globe and Mail among other publications.
 Released in May 2017, The Clothesline Swing won Independent Publisher Book Award for Gay/Lesbian/Bi/Trans Fiction, was named among the Best Books of 2017 by the Globe and Mail and Toronto Star.
-It was longlisted for Canada Reads 2018 and Shortlisted for the Evergreen Award 2018.
+It was longlisted for Canada Reads 2018 and Shortlisted for the Evergreen Award 2018 and the Sunburst Award 2018.
 It's also a finalist for the Gay Fiction Category in the Lambda Awards.

 He also translated Rafi Badawi's 1000 Lashes: Because I Say What I Think, and published two collections of short stories in Arabic.